+Nearly one-fifth of Americans live in low-income communities with fewer opportunities to achieve healthy and rewarding lives.
 Today we know that factors related to health, employment, education, housing, and neighborhoods are linked.
 Place matters and in many cases your zip code is more important than your genetic code in determining your health.

 Our work builds on the Healthy Communities Initiative, a multi-year effort led by the Federal Reserve Bank of San Francisco and the Robert Wood Johnson Foundation to deepen cross-sector collaboration.
 This series of conferences at regional Federal Reserve Banks around the country bring leaders from across sectors together to examine how where people live, learn, work and play affects health.
-Over 20 Healthy Communities conferences have been convened around the country since 2010.
+Over 35 Healthy Communities conferences have been convened around the country since 2010.

 Our work is guided by the 2014 recommendations of the RWJF Commission to Build a Healthier America, which called for action to “support and speed the integration of finance, health and community development to revitalize neighborhoods and improve health.”